 My great-grandfather, Ernest Henry Blackwell, was born in Sussex, England.
-As a young boy his family emigrated to Canada where he would spend the rest of his days.
-He met and married my great-grandmother, Annie Ellis, whose family had also made the move across the pond.
+In 1893, he and his wife Annie Ellis emigrated to Canada where he would spend the rest of his days.
 They had five children: three sons and two daughters.

 His eldest child, George Ernest Blackwell, was my grandfather.
 I have recounted some of his life in earlier posts, particularly his World War One experiences.
 Only recently did it come to my attention that Ernest Blackwell, like his son George, also attested to serve overseas.

 The Hawkeye Pierce character played by Alan Alda on the television version of MAS*H, summed it up best when he pointed out that when the authorities came to get him to go to Korea he was “hiding under the front porch trying to puncture my eardrum with an ice pick”

 I suspect that since wars have existed there have been those who have lied to get out of going to fight in them.
 The Hawkeye Pierce character played by Alan Alda on the television version of M*A*S*H, summed it up best when he pointed out that when the authorities came to get him to go to Korea he was “hiding under the front porch trying to puncture my eardrum with an ice pick”.

 Conversely, during the first world war, many young men lied about their age in an attempt to actually join up.
 The cut-off point was supposed to be 18 years of age, but those in charge seemed to look the other way when a fine fit 16 or 17-year-old lad presented himself for duty.
 Then there’s the case of my great-grandfather who tried to turn the clock backward, not forward, so he could join the Canadian Expeditionary Force (CEF) and go overseas to fight.